headercom

 The most important step to raising a credit score is paying your expenses and loans on time.
 Failure to do that will affect your credit score, especially if it occurs multiple times.

 If you have financial difficulties, consider creating a new budget and finding ways to earn more income.
-You may start a side gig or ask for a salary advance.
+You may start a side gig or ask for a salary advance loan.
 These practices could be your only way to avoid getting into debt.

 If you're living with housemates, the bills might be under their names, meaning you cannot establish a positive repayment history.
 To develop your credit history, transfer some bills to your name.